MetaMed

-MetaMed Research was an American medical consulting firm aiming to provide personalized medical research services.
+MetaMed Research was an American medical consulting firm that provided personalized medical research services.
+Its reports offered second opinions based on reviews of clients' medical records and published research.
 It was founded in 2012 by Michael Vassar (previously of the Singularity Institute), Jaan Tallinn (co-founder of Skype and Kazaa), Zvi Mowshowitz, and Nevin Freeman with startup funding from Silicon Valley investor Peter Thiel.
+The service was publicly launched in March 2013.
 MetaMed stated that its researchers were drawn from top universities, as well as prominent technology companies such as Google.
-Many of its principals were associated with the Rationalist movement.
+Many of its principals were associated with the rationalist movement.